 Ah…Expectations!
 Something which each of us has from all of our interactions with the outer world, inclusive of even the strangers and mere acquaintances.
 So, it’s but natural that your partner would also have some expectations from you.
 But can those expectations be legitimate each time?

-This one time, a friend told me that her boyfriend was extremely possessive of her.
-That he was very loving and caring; but that he wanted her to lose weight quickly and dye her hair brown as was his favourite colour; that he also had asked her to keep away from some of our common friends and, instead, interact with his friends, among other things.
+A friend once told me that her boyfriend was extremely possessive of her.
+That he was very loving and caring; but that he wanted her to lose weight quickly and dye her hair brown as it was his favourite colour; that he also had asked her to keep away from some of our common friends and, instead, interact with his friends, among other things.

 It’s one of the most common emotions of a grown up person.
 One begins to develop jealousy at a young age.